ElecTreeFrying/auto-import-relative-path/README.md

 * `importType`: Paste import on selected line at the top or bottom of the import list.
 * `addSemicolon`: Toggle semicolon at the end of import statement.
 * `disableNotifs`: Disable all notifications on file drop to active pane.
-* `closeAllNotif`: Close all active notifications on Escape keydown.

 ### Import statements > Javascript